stevenpstansberry/iot-health-sync/README.md

 - Detects anomalies in patient vitals (e.g., oxygen levels dropping below safe thresholds).

 ### Interoperability
-- Formats telemetry data into FHIR-compliant JSON for integration with healthcare systems like EHRs (Electronic Health Records).
+- Formats telemetry data into HIPAA/FHIR-compliant JSON for integration with healthcare systems like EHRs (Electronic Health Records).

 ### Linux-Based Simulation and Monitoring
 - Utilizes Linux Bash scripts and netcat for IoT device simulation, sending telemetry via TCP sockets.
 - Monitors Kafka, Redis, and network traffic with Linux tools such as `tcpdump`, `htop`, and `netstat`.

-### AWS-Orchestrated Secure Networking
-- AWS Lambda functions trigger the orchestration of compute jobs on EC2 instances for processing heavy workloads.
-- Employs VPC (Virtual Private Cloud) to ensure secure network isolation for Kafka brokers, Redis, and other resources.
-- Implements IAM (Identity and Access Management) roles to enforce secure and granular access to AWS resources.

 ### Fast Data Access and Archiving
 - Leverages Redis for caching recent vitals and Amazon S3 for archiving historical data.
 - Employs AWS S3 Lambda Access Points to strip PII from data before long-term storage.

-### System Health Monitoring
-- CloudWatch monitors system metrics and application logs.

 ---

 ## Architecture Overview

+This project implements a secure and scalable pipeline for processing IoT telemetry data with an emphasis on encryption, anomaly detection, and compliance.

-### IoT Devices
+### IoT Devices and Data Ingestion
-- Simulated devices (via Linux scripts) send patient vitals (e.g., heart rate, oxygen saturation) over TCP sockets.
+- Simulated IoT devices (via Linux scripts) generate telemetry data (e.g., heart rate, oxygen saturation) and send it over TCP sockets.

-### Networking Layer
-- A Python socket server validates telemetry and forwards data to Kafka topics for processing.
+- A Python-based socket server validates the data and forwards it to Kafka topics for real-time processing.

-### Data Pipeline
+### Data Pipeline and Processing
-- Kafka Streams processes incoming data for:
+- **Kafka Streams** processes incoming data for:
-  - Anomaly detection.
+  - Detecting anomalies in telemetry.
-  - Formatting telemetry into FHIR/HIPAA-compliant JSON.
+  - Formatting data into FHIR/HIPAA-compliant JSON.
-- Anomalies are flagged and forwarded to Redis.
+- Anomalies are flagged and cached in **Redis** for real-time alerts and dashboards.

 ### Data Storage
-- **Redis**: Caches live patient vitals for quick dashboard access.
+- **Redis**: Caches live patient vitals and anomaly alerts for quick retrieval.
+- **Amazon S3**:
+  - **Raw Data Bucket**: Temporarily stores raw encrypted telemetry data.
-- **Amazon S3**: Archives historical data for compliance and analytics with AES-256 encryption for data at rest.
+  - **Processed Data Bucket**: Stores cleaned, PII-free data for long-term archival and analytics.
+Both buckets use AES-256 encryption for data at rest.

+### Event-Triggered Lambda Functions
+- AWS Lambda functions are triggered by S3 uploads:
+  - **Raw Data Processing**: Decrypts, cleans, and removes PII from incoming data.
+  - **Processed Data Storage**: Sanitized data is forwarded to the processed S3 bucket.

-### Compute Orchestration
+### Compute and Orchestration
-- AWS Lambda functions initiate and manage processing jobs on EC2 instances to handle intensive workloads like real-time anomaly detection and data formatting.

-### APIs
-- Backend services expose:
-  - REST APIs for real-time and historical data retrieval.

-### System Monitoring
-- Linux tools (`tcpdump`, `netstat`) and AWS CloudWatch debug and optimize networking and data flow.
+- **EC2 Instances**: Handle compute-intensive tasks such as generating patient trends and real-time alerts.
+- **AWS Lambda**: Automates compliance checks and PII removal during S3 data processing.

 ### Security
+- **Data in Transit**: All communications are encrypted using SSL/TLS with AES-256.
-- SSL/TLS encryption ensures secure data transfer with AES-256 encryption applied to transmitted data.
+- **Data at Rest**: Both Redis and S3 use AES-256 encryption to secure stored sensitive data.
-- Firewalls (`iptables`) restrict access to Kafka and Redis.
+- **Firewalls**: Tools like `iptables` restrict access to Kafka and Redis, ensuring secure network boundaries.

-- Data at rest in both Redis and Amazon S3 is encrypted using AES-256, ensuring compliance with industry security standards.
+### Monitoring and Debugging
+- **Linux tools** (`tcpdump`, `htop`, `netstat`) and **AWS CloudWatch** are used to monitor system performance, debug networking, and optimize data flow.

 ---

-## Workflow
+## Detailed Tech Stack

-### IoT Simulation
-- Linux scripts simulate telemetry data (e.g., `heart_rate=78, oxygen=95%`) alongside patient information and transmit it via TCP sockets.

-### Data Ingestion
-- A Python-based backend socket server validates data and forwards it to Kafka topics.
-- Kafka Streams detects anomalies and formats data into FHIR/HIPAA-compliant JSON.

-### Compute and Job Orchestration
-- AWS Lambda functions trigger EC2 instances for compute-intensive tasks, such as:
-  - Processing Kafka Stream output.
-  - Generating patient trends and real-time alerts.

-### Data Storage
-- Redis caches real-time data and anomalies before forwarding to Amazon S3 for long-term archiving.

-### Data Encryption
-- **Data in Transit**: Secured with SSL/TLS, ensuring that all communication between IoT devices, the backend, and storage is encrypted using the AES-256 algorithm.
-- **Data at Rest**: Redis and Amazon S3 use AES-256 encryption to protect sensitive information stored within the system.

-### System Monitoring
-- Linux tools (`tcpdump`, `htop`) and AWS CloudWatch monitor system performance and debug potential bottlenecks.

----

-## Technologies Used

 ### IoT Simulation
 - Linux Bash scripts, `netcat`, and cron jobs for periodic data generation.